-Maldron Hotel Belfast is only a 50 metre walk from Aldergrove Belfast International Airport terminal and a short 20 minute taxi journey from Belfast City Centre.
-Ulsterbus operates a bus service approximately every 30 minutes 24 hours a day to the hotel from Belfast city centre.
+Maldron Hotel Belfast International Airport is only a 50 metre walk from Aldergrove Belfast International Airport terminal and a short 20 minute taxi journey from Belfast City Centre.
+Ulsterbus operates a bus service from Belfast city centre.

 Road miles to Aldergrove Maldron Hotel Belfast International Airport:

 |Lisburn 13||Monaghan 55||Dublin 110|

 |Ballymena 17||Londonderry 58||Donegal 110|